ajisaq/registrationModule/README.md

 # Workers Record Management System

-## The project is now being converted to use pure bootstrap library
+## The project is now fully converted to use pure bootstrap library

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all requirements.